ibm-cloud-docs/activity-tracker/atracker/atracker-cli.md

 You're notified on the command line when updates to the {{site.data.keyword.cloud_notm}} CLI and plug-ins are available.
 Be sure to keep your CLI up to date so that you can use the latest commands.
 You can view the current version of all installed plug-ins by running `ibmcloud plugin list`.
 {: tip}

 Whether the `atracker` API uses public or private endpoints depends on the CLI API connection setting.
-Use the `ibmcloud api` command to determine which will be used.
-If the `ibmcloud api` command returns `https://cloud.ibm.com`, then the `atracker` plug-in uses the public API.
-If the `ibmcloud api` command returns `https://private.cloud.ibm.com`, then the `atracker` private API will be used.
+Use the `bx api` command to determine which will be used.
+If the `bx api` command returns `https://cloud.ibm.com`, then the `atracker` plug-in uses the public API.
+If the `bx api` command returns `https://private.cloud.ibm.com`, then the `atracker` private API will be used.
 {: note}

 ## ibmcloud atracker endpoint api ls